STANDARD CONSTRUCTION | TABLES

 The key to building our tables is passion and patience.
 Please note that the below construction method is flexible, depending on a specific design or as requested.

-- LEAF: Solid hardwood leaves are set on waxed solid wood glides.
-Leaf top is joined to aprons that seamlessly match the fixed table and conceal leaf glides.
+Solid hardwood leaves set on waxed solid wood glides.
+Leaf top joined to aprons that seamlessly match fixed table and conceal leaf glides.
 Standard leaf is 24″, with 18″, 12″ and custom sizes available.
-Industrial-strength locks and four pair of steel aligners secure each leaf.
+Industrial-strength locks and four pair of steel aligners secure leaves.
 Drop-leaves, self-storing leaves, Dutch draw leaves and traditional drop-in leaves with wood tenon available upon request.

 *Lamination is the heirloom standard for joining solid wood boards to form a tabletop.
 There are no synthetic or composite materials used in our dining tables – your new table is exactly what it looks like: 100% solid, beautiful wood.
 Raw woods are milled into boards, kiln-dried, individually evaluated and matched for each table, aligned, glued and clamped, planed, sanded and finished to perfection.

 >Back to Dining Tables gallery